 Hybrid mutual funds are a broad category of investments.
-If you dig a little deeper, based on the proportion of equity and debt instruments in the portfolio, there are several types of hybrid funds available for investors today.
+Based on the proportion of equity and debt instruments in the portfolio, several types of hybrid funds are available for investors today.
 Each type of hybrid fund is suitable for a different kind of investor.
 Here’s a list:

-These funds are the ideal choice for conservative investors who prefer to limit the overall risk in their portfolio.
+These funds are the ideal choice for conservative investors who prefer to limit the overall risk in their portfolios.
 In this type of hybrid fund, over 65% of the assets are invested in debt instruments.
-Some common assets in this category include fixed-income instruments such as government bonds, debentures, corporate bonds, treasury bills, and other such options.
-The rest of the funds may be invested in a mix of equity instruments and cash and cash equivalents.
+Some common assets in this category include fixed-income instruments such as government bonds, debentures, corporate bonds, treasury bills, and other options.
+The remaining funds may be invested in a mix of equity instruments and cash and cash equivalents.

 They are also best suited for conservative investors who are not keen on taking high levels of risk.
 As the name suggests, these mutual funds focus on offering investors a reliable monthly income.
 Also known as Monthly Income Plans (MIPs), these funds invest predominantly in debt.
 Around 15% to 20% of the assets may be invested in equity.

-Arbitrage is the process of buying and selling securities in different markets to take advantage of the price differences between these markets.
-An arbitrage fund is a type of hybrid fund that aims to maximise returns by purchasing an instrument at a lower price in one market and then selling it at a higher price in another market.
-But arbitrage trades may not always be possible, and these funds offset this volatility by also investing in debt instruments or cash and cash equivalents.
+Arbitrage is buying and selling securities in different markets to take advantage of the price differences between these markets.
+An arbitrage fund is a hybrid fund that aims to maximise the hybrid fund returns by purchasing an instrument at a lower price in one market and then selling it at a higher price in another market.
+But arbitrage trades may not always be possible, and these funds offset this volatility by investing in debt instruments or cash and cash equivalents.

 Hybrid funds give you the ideal asset allocation by allowing you to invest in various asset classes like equity, debt and money market instruments.
-With just a single investment vehicle, you can access multiple asset classes and add them to your portfolio.
+You can access multiple asset classes and add them to your portfolio with a single investment vehicle.
 You can choose the type of hybrid fund that offers optimal asset allocation for your financial goals.

-With hybrid mutual funds, you get the benefit of diversification beyond asset classes.
+With hybrid mutual funds, you benefit from diversification beyond asset classes.
 Even within each asset category, your portfolio is diversified.
 For instance, the equity component may be diversified across market caps and industries, while the debt component may be diversified across different debt instruments.
 This distributes the risk optimally.

 Hybrid mutual funds are also suitable for investors with varying risk profiles.
-There are different kinds of funds in this category, as we saw earlier, and you can choose the investment option that best suits your risk tolerance levels.
-If you are an aggressive investor, you can choose equity-oriented hybrid funds.
+As we saw earlier, there are different kinds of funds in this category, and you can choose the investment option that best suits your risk tolerance levels.
+If you are an aggressive investor, you can select equity-oriented hybrid funds.
 On the other hand, debt-oriented hybrid funds may be a better choice if you want to limit the risk in your portfolio.

 Hybrid funds contain both debt and equity components.
-So, the taxation of these funds will vary based on the components.
-Gains from the equity portion are taxed differently from the gains on the debt component.
+So, the taxation of these funds will vary based on the details.
+Gains from the equity portion are taxed differently from the payments on the debt component.

 Investing in hybrid funds is easy.
-It is pretty much how you invest in any other mutual fund.
-You can choose any of the following ways to get started with your hybrid fund investment journey.
+It is how you invest in any other mutual fund.
+You can choose any of the following ways to start your hybrid fund investment journey.

 You can directly invest in a hybrid fund by visiting the nearest branch office of the fund house.
 Submit the documents needed, fill in the application form and start investing.